Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Introduction

-In modern contexts, changepoint models often encompass high- or infinite-dimensional parameters, complicating the fitting process.
-Table \ref{tab:models} showcases a list of complex changepoint models from recent research, where detection involves minimizing the total in-sample loss $\L_{n,\mathsf{in}}(\T)$, on either a global or local scale.
-Examples include linear regression \citep{MR3453652,leonardi_computationally_2016,kaul_efficient_2019-1,rinaldo_localizing_2021,wang_statistically_2021,xu2022change}, quantile regression \citep{MR3862349,Wang+Liu+Zhang+Liu-2024-p1}, Gaussian graphical models \citep{MR4313475,MR4353053}, vector autoregression \citep{bai2023multiple}, trace regression \citep{JMLR:v25:22-0852}, and nonparametric models \citep{MR4048973,londschien2022changeforest}.
-These detection approaches integrate advanced model fitting techniques such as lasso, random forests, and kernel methods.
-In many cases, the principle of uniform consistency remains relevant, ensuring consistent changepoint estimation.
-For example, in high-dimensional linear models with changepoints, the lasso estimator, equipped with an appropriately prespecified regularizer, uniformly approximates its population counterpart across different segments \citep{xu2022change,qian2023reliever}.
-Likewise, in other models, the estimated parameters $\hf_I$ can closely mirror their estimands $\f^\circ_I$, with suitable regularizers \citep{MR4353053,bai2023multiple,Wang+Liu+Zhang+Liu-2024-p1} or kernels \citep{MR3892345}.
+Recent years have seen a surge in incorporating flexible machine learning tools to accommodate complex data architectures in changepoint analysis.
+Examples include linear regression \citep{MR3453652,leonardi_computationally_2016,kaul_efficient_2019-1,rinaldo_localizing_2021,wang_statistically_2021,xu2024change}, quantile regression \citep{MR3862349,Wang+Liu+Zhang+Liu-2024-p1}, Gaussian graphical models \citep{MR4313475,MR4353053}, vector autoregression \citep{bai2023multiple}, trace regression \citep{JMLR:v25:22-0852}, and nonparametric models \citep{MR4048973,londschien2022changeforest,li2022automatic}.
+These detection approaches integrate advanced model fitting techniques such as penalized regression, random forests, kernel methods and neural networks. {Table S1 in the Supplementary Material summarizes a range of recent complex changepoint models in which detection is based on minimizing a total in-sample loss, using either a global or a local search method.} In many cases, the principle of uniform consistency remains relevant for consistent changepoint estimation.
+For example, in high-dimensional linear models with changepoints, the lasso estimator, equipped with an appropriately prespecified regularizer, uniformly approximates its population counterpart across different segments \citep{xu2024change,qian2025reliever}.
+Likewise, in other models, the estimated parameters $\hf_I$ can closely mirror their estimands $\f_{I}^\ast$, with suitable regularizers \citep{MR4353053,bai2023multiple,Wang+Liu+Zhang+Liu-2024-p1} or kernels \citep{MR3892345}.